Xavier Vijay Kumar

-Xavier Vijay Kumar (born 25 November 1978) is Indian former footballer who is currently a football coach South United football club.
+Xavier Vijay Kumar (born 25 November 1978) is an Indian former footballer who is currently a football coach South United football club.
 Before being a coach at South United, he was a coach at Boca Juniors India.
 He most recently played for Students Union football club in the Banglaore Super Division.
 He spent 13 years playing for HAL following which he had a two-year stint with Churchill Brothers before joining Students Union.